-The Chat Bot Builder provides the tools create SMS experiences.
+The Chat Bots Builder provides the tools create SMS experiences.
 This is the Builder you'll use to script outgoing texts and define how returned texts will be parsed and responded to.

-The Voice Bot Builder provides the tools create automated phone experiences.
+The Voice Bots Builder provides the tools create automated phone experiences.
 This is the Builder you'll use to script outgoing messages and define how responses will be parsed and acknowledged.

 The Media Library provides a means to store, organize, and easily access any images, documents, audio files, and videos that you want to use or display within your app.